Erectile Dysfunction Treatment in Calgary: Virtual ED Care

 PDE5 Inhibitor Options: Sildenafil, Tadalafil, Vardenafil

 Three Health Canada-approved PDE5 inhibitors are commonly prescribed in Calgary.
 They share a similar mechanism but differ in onset, duration, and dosing flexibility.
-Your physician will discuss which option suits your lifestyle and medical history.
+Your doctor will discuss which option suits your lifestyle and medical history.

 - Sildenafil (Viagra) -- 50-100 mg taken 30-60 minutes before sex; effects last about 4-5 hours.
 Take on an empty stomach for best onset.